khairo14/eldrinbradecina.laraveltailwind.rackless.dev/README.md

 # build-rackless-vapor
-This is an project to test and demo Laravel Vapor with AWS.
+This is an pdsroject to test and demo Laravel Vapor with AWS.